-Relics became trendy after the Second Council of Nicaea in 787.
+Relics became trendy after the Second Council of Nicaea in 787 CE.
 The council decreed that veneration of relics isn’t paying respect to an inanimate object (thereby breaking one of the ten commandments that forbids idol worship).
-Rather it is a form of intercessory prayer: ‘Dear saint, here I am, in front of your detached limb.
-Could you say a good word to God for me?’
+Rather it is a form of intercessory prayer: “Dear saint, here I am, in front of your detached limb.
+Could you say a good word to God for me?”
 Among the belief that the saints might intercede for us in heaven, there are also many recordings of cures and miracles attributed to relics.
 It is important to understand that relics represent the saint, therefore carrying his or her holiness.
 Following the Second Council, it became a norm for churches to contain relic altars.
-This was the beginning of the beautiful art of reliquaries, but also the crazy history of counterfeit black markets, some of them existing to this day.
+This was the beginning of the beautiful art of reliquaries, but also the crazy history of counterfeit black markets, some of which exist to this day.

 Three Classes of Christian Relics

-The first and the second classes are considered “sacred class”, while the third class contribute to a big portion of devotional articles.
+The first and the second classes are considered “sacred classes”, while the third class contributes to a big portion of devotional articles.
 Set and ready?
 Here are some of the weirdest, morbid, or just most interesting Christian relics I could find!